Generic Name: Granisetron hydrochloride

 |Percentages of Patients|

-The first double-blind trial compared Granisetron tablets 1 mg bid, relative to placebo (historical control), in 119 cancer patients receiving high-dose cisplatin (mean dose 80 mg/m2).
-At 24 hours, Granisetron tablets 1 mg bid was significantly (p<0.001) superior to placebo (historical control) in all efficacy parameters: complete response (52%), no vomiting (56%) and no nausea (45%).
+The first double-blind trial compared Granisetron hydrochloride tablets 1 mg twice a day, relative to placebo (historical control), in 119 cancer patients receiving high-dose cisplatin (mean dose 80 mg/m2).
+At 24 hours, Granisetron hydrochloride tablets 1 mg twice a day was significantly (P<0.001) superior to placebo (historical control) in all efficacy parameters: complete response (52%), no vomiting (56%) and no nausea (45%).
 The placebo rates were 7%, 14%, and 7%, respectively, for the three efficacy parameters.

-Results from a Granisetron tablets 2 mg once a day alone treatment arm in a second double-blind, randomized trial, were compared to both Granisetron tablets 1 mg twice a day and placebo historical controls.
-The 24-hour results for Granisetron tablets 2 mg once a day were: complete response (44%), no vomiting (58%), no nausea (46%), total control (40%).
-The efficacy of Granisetron tablets 2 mg once a day was comparable to Granisetron tablets 1 mg twice a day and statistically superior to placebo.
+Results from a Granisetron hydrochloride tablets 2 mg once a day alone treatment arm in a second double-blind, randomized trial, were compared to both Granisetron hydrochloride tablets 1 mg twice a day and placebo historical controls.
+The 24 hour results for Granisetron hydrochloride tablets 2 mg once a day were: complete response (44%), no vomiting (58%), no nausea (46%), total control (40%).
+The efficacy of Granisetron hydrochloride tablets 2 mg once a day was comparable to Granisetron hydrochloride tablets 1 mg twice a day and statistically superior to placebo.
 The placebo rates were 7%, 14%, 7%, and 7%, respectively, for the four parameters.

 No controlled study comparing Granisetron injection with the oral formulation to prevent chemotherapy-induced nausea and vomiting has been performed.

-Twenty-two percent (22%) of patients treated with Granisetron tablets did not experience vomiting or receive rescue antiemetics over the entire 4-day dosing period, compared to 0% of patients in the historical negative control group (p<0.01).
+Twenty-two percent (22%) of patients treated with Granisetron hydrochloride tablets did not experience vomiting or receive rescue antiemetics over the entire 4 day dosing period, compared to 0% of patients in the historical negative control group (P<0.01).

-The proportion of patients without emesis and those without nausea for Granisetron tablets, compared to placebo, was statistically significant (p<0.0001) at 24 hours after radiation, irrespective of the radiation dose.
-Granisetron was superior to placebo in patients receiving up to 10 daily fractions of radiation, but was not superior to placebo in patients receiving 20 fractions.
+The proportion of patients without emesis and those without nausea for Granisetron hydrochloride tablets, compared to placebo, was statistically significant (P<0.0001) at 24 hours after radiation, irrespective of the radiation dose.
+Granisetron hydrochloride was superior to placebo in patients receiving up to 10 daily fractions of radiation, but was not superior to placebo in patients receiving 20 fractions.

-Patients treated with Granisetron tablets (N=134) had a significantly longer time to the first episode of vomiting (35 days vs. 9 days, p<0.001) relative to those patients who received placebo (N=126), and a significantly longer time to the first episode of nausea (11 days vs. 1 day, p<0.001).
-Granisetron provided significantly greater protection from nausea and vomiting than placebo.
+Patients treated with Granisetron hydrochloride tablets (n=134) had a significantly longer time to the first episode of vomiting (35 days vs. 9 days, P<0.001) relative to those patients who received placebo (n=126), and a significantly longer time to the first episode of nausea (11 days vs. 1 day, P<0.001).
+Granisetron hydrochloride provided significantly greater protection from nausea and vomiting than placebo.

 Indications and Usage for Granisetron

-Granisetron Hydrochloride Tablets USP are indicated for the prevention of:
+Granisetron hydrochloride tablets are indicated for the prevention of:

-Granisetron Hydrochloride Tablets USP are contraindicated in patients with known hypersensitivity to the drug or any of its components.
+Granisetron hydrochloride is contraindicated in patients with known hypersensitivity to the drug or any of its components.

-An adequate QT assessment has not been conducted, but QT prolongation has been reported with Granisetron.
-Therefore, Granisetron should be used with caution in patients with pre-existing arrhythmias or cardiac conduction disorders, as this might lead to clinical consequences.
+An adequate QT assessment has not been conducted, but QT prolongation has been reported with Granisetron hydrochloride.
+Therefore, Granisetron hydrochloride should be used with caution in patients with pre-existing arrhythmias or cardiac conduction disorders, as this might lead to clinical consequences.
 Patients with cardiac disease, on cardio-toxic chemotherapy, with concomitant electrolyte abnormalities and/or on concomitant medications that prolong the QT interval are particularly at risk.

-In in vitro human microsomal studies, ketoconazole inhibited ring oxidation of Granisetron.
+In in vitro human microsomal studies, ketoconazole inhibited ring oxidation of Granisetron hydrochloride.
 However, the clinical significance of in vivo pharmacokinetic interactions with ketoconazole is not known.
-In a human pharmacokinetic study, hepatic enzyme induction with phenobarbital resulted in a 25% increase in total plasma clearance of intravenous Granisetron.
+In a human pharmacokinetic study, hepatic enzyme induction with phenobarbital resulted in a 25% increase in total plasma clearance of intravenous Granisetron hydrochloride.
 The clinical significance of this change is not known.

-QT prolongation has been reported with Granisetron.
-Use of Granisetron in patients concurrently treated with drugs known to prolong the QT interval and/or are arrhythmogenic, this may result in to clinical consequences.
+QT prolongation has been reported with Granisetron hydrochloride.
+Use of Granisetron hydrochloride in patients concurrently treated with drugs known to prolong the QT interval and/or are arrhythmogenic, this may result in clinical consequences.